Thunder and Consolation

-Thunder and Consolation is the fourth studio album by English rock band New Model Army, released on 15 March 1989 by EMI Records.
+Thunder and Consolation is the fourth studio album by the English rock band New Model Army, released on 6 February 1989 by EMI Records.
 The album stands as a landmark in the New Model Army catalogue, being their most successful album to date and reaching No. 20 in the UK Albums Chart.
 It also saw the band gaining new musical grounds as they adopted a more folky sound with the assistance of violinist Ed Alleyne-Johnson.
 It was produced by Tom Dowd and the band.

 This was also the last studio album on which Jason 'Moose' Harris played bass.
 He was subsequently replaced by Nelson on the band's next studio album, Impurity (1990).

 The title of the album was taken from 17th century British Quaker, Edward Burrough, whose collected works, which were posthumously released in 1663, were entitled The Memorable Works of a Son of Thunder and Consolation.

 Versions

 The album was originally released as a 10-track LP and cassette in 1989 containing the tracks "I Love the World", "Stupid Questions", "225", "Inheritance", "Green and Grey", "Ballad of Bodmin Pill", "Family", "Family Life", "Vagabonds" and "Archway Towers".
 The cassette had an extra track, "125 MPH".

 The CD version of the album was released at the same time with the extra tracks "The Charge", "Chinese Whispers" and "White Coats", which were taken from the New Model Army EP (1987), and the track "Nothing Touches", which was the B-side of the single "Stupid Questions" (1989).

 In 2005 the album was remastered and reissued with the original LP tracks on one disc and including an extra disc containing the original CD's extra tracks along with rarities, B-sides and live tracks.